 Contact your mortgage company as soon as you can—even if you haven't missed a payment but think you might in the near future.
 Find contact information for your mortgage company in your mortgage coupon book or monthly mortgage statement or click here to search for your mortgage company .

-Your mortgage company or a Fannie Mae Mortgage Help Center can help you understand the specific options available to you, which could include a short-term solution to help you get back on your feet or a long-term solution to modify the terms of your mortgage.
+Your mortgage company or a Fannie Mae Mortgage Help Network partner can help you understand the specific options available to you, which could include a short-term solution to help you get back on your feet or a long-term solution to modify the terms of your mortgage.
 Be sure to review possible options here so you can have an informed discussion with your mortgage company.

-The sooner you call your mortgage company or a Fannie Mae Mortgage Help Center , the more options that may be available to help you avoid foreclosure.
+The sooner you call your mortgage company or the Fannie Mae Mortgage Help Network , the more options that may be available to help you avoid foreclosure.
 Be sure to review possible options here so you can have an informed discussion with your mortgage company.
 Contact information is on your monthly mortgage statement or coupon book.
 If you are unable to reach your mortgage company or prefer speaking with a housing counselor, contact the Homeowners HOPE™ Hotline at 1-888-995-HOPE (4673).

 Your mortgage company may require you to pay the difference between what your foreclosed home sold for and what you owe on it.
 (This amount is sometimes referred to as a deficiency.
 Although for properties located in some states, the law restricts or does not allow the mortgage company to maintain an action against you for a deficiency.)
 That's why it's important to begin working with your mortgage company before the property reaches foreclosure.
 By doing so, you may have other options available to you, such as a Short Sale or a Deed-in-Lieu of Foreclosure , which may be able to help you avoid foreclosure and resolve/settle your mortgage delinquency.